flyntwp/flynt-docs/content/guide/components/server-side-logic.md

 });
 ```

-This will look for `dist/vendor/slick.js` and `dist/vendor/slick.css` and enqueue the files if found. **Never add files manually to the `dist` folder.** To compile dependencies into the `dist/vendor` folder, see the [section on copying vendor files here](/guide/components/client-side-scripts/#add-third-party-dependencies).
+This will look for `flynt-starter-theme/dist/vendor/slick.js` and `flynt-starter-theme/dist/vendor/slick.css` and enqueue the files if found.

+**Never add files manually to the `dist` folder of the theme.** To compile dependencies into the `dist/vendor` folder of the theme, see the [section on copying vendor files here](/guide/components/client-side-scripts/#add-third-party-dependencies).

-## Using Filters
+## Add and Modify Component Data with Filters
-The two main filters you will use inside `functions.php` are `Flynt/addComponentData` and `Flynt/dynamicSubcomponents`.
+[Filters are provided by WordPress](https://codex.wordpress.org/Plugin_API) to allow a plugin to 'hook into' the rest of WordPress and call functions at specific times.
+[Flynt Core](/guide/core/) defines two filters most often used inside `functions.php` for the purpose of adding component data and [areas](/guide/components/what-is-component#what-is-an-area).
+These are [`Flynt/addComponentData`](/guide/core/api/#flynt-addcomponentdata) and [`Flynt/dynamicSubcomponents`](/guide/core/api/#flynt-dynamicsubcomponents-name-config-name).

 ### `Flynt/addComponentData`
 This filter can be used to add to or modify your component's data before it is passed to the view and rendered.
 This can be used, for example, to fetch and pass posts from a custom post type: